-Each type of investment has its own associated risks.
-Therefore, the asset classes that the schemes are invested in, are closely monitored to ensure assets are not exposed to unnecessary risk, as a result of investment choices.
+Each of these types of investments has its own risks associated with it, therefore the asset classes that the schemes are invested in are closely monitored to ensure that assets are not exposed to unnecessary risk as a result of investment choices.
 Further details of pooled fund investment exposures can be found within the consolidated pooled fund accounts in Appendix C.